marc2332/bliss/doc/docs/beacon_settings.md

 The `default_value` is returned by the `SimpleSetting` object until it has been set.
 Once the object has been set, the value is persisted in redis.

-### HashSetting
+### BaseHashSetting and HashSetting

-The `HashSetting` class is used to represent a dictionary of scalar values:
+The `BaseHashSetting` class is used to represent a dictionary of scalar values, `HashSetting` simply adds a kwarg `default_values` that is a dictionary containing values taken as a fallback.

 ```py
 myDict = {"C1":"riri", "C2":"fifi"}